Do you need a logo for your cleaning business?

 3. Share your best cleaning tips with your followers.
 As a cleaning professional, the chances are good that you have picked up some great tricks along the way – solutions to tough cleaning problems.
 You can use your social media accounts or mailing list to provide valuable and actionable content to your audience, and demonstrate your expertise at the same time.

-The content you create should always be highly relevant to your audience and provide obvious value.
+Always, always remember, the content you create should always be highly relevant to your audience and provide obvious value.
 Within that framework, you can and should release a wide variety of content to increase brand awareness and attract new customers.

 Cleaning up Your Campaigns

-Effective cleaning is sometimes a trial-and-error process, and the same is true of marketing.
+Most of all, effective cleaning is sometimes a trial-and-error process, and the same is true of marketing.
 If you try one product and it doesn’t work, you try something else to get the job done.
 Once your marketing campaigns are up and running, you need to keep track of their performance and fix what isn’t getting you the best possible return on your investment.

 What to Track and Where to Track It